rehive/docs-portal/content/platform/core-resources/transactions.md

 This means that if you wish to provide functionality to automatically transition a transactions when created by an end-user then you have two options:

-1. Set the default status to "pending"
+1. Set the default status to "Complete"
 2. Build a service to receive event webhooks (transaction.create) and follow custom logic to either update the transaction to `complete` or `failed`.

 <aside class="warning">